On fully nonlinear parabolic mean field games with nonlocal and local diffusions

-In the mean field game literature (see e.g.~\cite{MR4214773}), it is common to use the Wasserstein-1 space $(\mathcal P_1,d_1)$ in the analysis of the Fokker--Planck equations (or Wasserstein-$p$ for $p>1$).
-This is the space $\mathcal P_1$ of probability measures with finite first moments and the metric $d_1$ describing weak convergence of measures together with convergence of their first moments.
-To obtain compactness, typically $1+\epsilon$ finite moments are assumed.
+In the mean field game literature (see e.g.~\cite{MR4214773}), it is common to use the Wasserstein-1 space $(\mathcal{P}_1,d_1)$ (or Wasserstein-$p$ for $p>1$) in the analysis of the Fokker--Planck equations.
+Here $\mathcal{P}_1$ is the space of probability measures with finite first moments.
+For compactness, finite $1+\epsilon$ moments are typically assumed.

 Moments of solutions of the Fokker--Planck equation depend on both the driving L\'evy process and the initial distribution.
-L\'evy processes have the same kind of moments as the tail of their L\'evy measures \cite[Theorem 25.3]{MR3185174}, e.g.~the Brownian motion has $0$ L\'evy measure and moments of any order, while $2\sigma$-stable processes with $\nu(dz)=c\frac{dz}{|z|^{d+2\sigma}}$ only have finite moments of order less than $2\sigma\in(0,2)$.
-Conditions \ref{L:deg} and \ref{L:ndeg-nloc} impose no restrictions on the tails of the L\'evy measures.
-Therefore the mean field games we consider may be driven by processes with unbounded first moments, like the $2\sigma$-stable processes for $2\sigma\leq1$.
-This means that we cannot work in $(\mathcal P_1,d_1)$, even when the initial distribution has finite moments of all orders, or more, is compactly supported.
+L\'evy processes have the same moments as the tails of their L\'evy measures \cite[Theorem 25.3]{MR3185174}, e.g.~the Brownian motion has moments of any order, while a $2\sigma$-stable process with $\nu(dz)\approx\frac{dz}{|z|^{d+2\sigma}}$ only has moments of order less than $2\sigma\in(0,2)$.
+Condition \ref{L:ndeg-nloc} puts no restriction on $\nu|_{B_1^c}$.
+The mean field games we consider may thus be driven by processes with unbounded first moments, like the $2\sigma$-stable processes for $2\sigma\leq1$.
+This means that we cannot work in $(\mathcal{P}_1,d_1)$, even when the initial distribution $m_0$ has moments of all orders.

-In this paper we develop tools to analyse mean field games in $\X$ in a setting without any (explicit) moment assumptions.
-We work in the space $(\mathcal P,d_0)$ of probability measures under weak convergence, metrised by $d_0$, defined from the Rubinstein--Kantorovich norm $\|\cdot\|_0$ (see \autoref{subsec:meas}).
+We work in the space $(\mathcal{P},d_0)$ of probability measures under weak convergence, metrised by $d_0$, defined by the Rubinstein--Kantorovich norm $\|\cdot\|_0$ (see \autoref{subsec:meas}).
 The $d_0$-topology is strictly weaker than the $d_1$-topology, as it does not require convergence of first moments.
-The tools developed here are useful for other problems as well and have already been used in the recent papers \cite{MR4309434,chowdhury2021numerical}.
-In the local case they would give results for a larger class of initial distributions.
-The crucial ingredient is the more refined tightness results described below and their interplay with L\'evy processes.
+The tools we develop can be useful for other problems and have already been used \cite{MR4309434,chowdhury2021numerical,jakobsen2023master}.
+In the local case they yield results for a larger class of initial distributions $m_0$ than usually considered.
+Crucial ingredients are more refined tightness arguments and their interplay with L\'evy processes.
+In particular, the sequence of Lemmas \ref{prop:lyapunov}, \ref{lemma:V-equiv} and \ref{lemma:approx}, regarding compact sets in $(\mathcal{P},d_0)$, and \emph{a priori} estimates for approximations of L\'evy operators, leading to \autoref{lemma:fp-tightness}.